flashwing-04/showtime-website-project-archive/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 {{<section title="The Goal">}}
-Even tough Ruby on Rails is a stable and still current web framework, the study program is increasingly using more modern JavaScript-based frameworks.
+Even though Ruby on Rails is a stable and still current web framework, the study program is increasingly using more modern JavaScript-based frameworks.
 In order to make the IMI-Map more easily integrable into other courses and student projects the main objective was to:
-* Migrate the IMI-Map as it is from Ruby on Rails to the MEVN-Stack (Mongo, Express, Vue und Node.js).
+* Migrate the IMI-Map as it is from Ruby on Rails to the MEVN-Stack (Mongo, Express, Vue and Node.js).
-* The migration of the IMI-Map to the MEVN-Stack also poses the question on how to migrate the data of the IMI-Map safely without regression and loss of data to the new IMI-Map.
+* The migration of the IMI-Map to the MEVN-Stack also poses the question of how to migrate the data of the IMI-Map safely without regression and loss of data to the new IMI-Map.
-* At the end of the project the old IMI-Map should be able to be replaced by the new version.
+* At the end of the project, the old IMI-Map should be able to be replaced by the new version.
 {{</section>}}